Duplicate Management

 👥 Team

-I worked in a cross-functional squad that included 1 PM, 1 front-end engineer, and a team of back-end engineers.
-I led weekly syncs with engineering to stay aligned on progress.
+I worked in a cross-functional squad that included 1 PM, 2 front-end engineers, and a team of back-end engineers.

 💼 Role